Notice: Important Changes to the Registration Renewal Application Process

 A complete registration renewal application package includes all of the following:

-- An accurate and complete renewal form, submitted using the CLPNM’s online registration system
+- An accurate and complete renewal form submitted using the CLPNM’s online registration system.

-- Full payment of all applicable fees and outstanding amounts owed to the CLPNM
+- Full payment of all applicable fees and outstanding amounts owed to the CLPNM.

-- Submission of any additional information the Executive Director may require from you to confirm your suitability and eligibility to practise
+- Submission of any additional information the Executive Director may require from you to confirm your suitability and eligibility to practise.

 Registrants required to provide additional information will be advised directly by the CLPNM.
 The CLPNM will communicate with registrants via email.
 Be sure to check your inbox and junk folder regularly for time-sensitive correspondence.
 Please note that notices sent to registrants by the CLPNM via email, or posted on the CLPNM website, are considered to have been served on the date they were sent or posted.

-Your registration renewal application must be complete and approved by midnight on November 1st to avoid late fees.
+Your registration renewal application must be complete and approved by midnight on November 1 to avoid late fees.

-After the November 1st Deadline
+After November 15